jonchang153/jonchang153.github.io/about.md

 ## More information

-I like music, tennis, and the outdoors.
+I love classical piano, rock music, tennis, and the outdoors.

 ### Contact me